Eyes glazing over in front of the computer screen? Nodding off at a meeting? Headed to the vending machine for a mid-afternoon pick-me-up?

 - Eat a light lunch.
 It doesn't take an expert to tell you that eating a huge lunch may make you more likely to nod off during that afternoon meeting as your body struggles to digest.
 Instead, spread out your calorie intake throughout the day and eat a light lunch containing a combination of different food groups and nutrients, such as a turkey sandwich on whole-grain bread and a piece of fruit or salad with grilled chicken.

 - Skip the sugary snacks.
 Rather than hitting the vending machine for a candy bar at 3 o'clock, keep your desk stocked with snacks that will give you lasting energy.
-A sugar buzz will only last for about a half hour and will be followed by another low.
 But a snack of complex carbohydrates and protein, like whole-wheat crackers and low-fat cheese, will provide a more lasting stream of energy for your body.